bustle/shep/DOCS.md

 Usage: shep <command> [options]

 Commands:
-  build [functions]   Builds functions and writes them to disk config              Run `shep config --help` for additional information deploy [functions]  Deploy both functions and APIs to AWS.
+  build          Builds functions and writes them to disk config         Run `shep config --help` for additional information deploy         Deploy both functions and APIs to AWS.
 Will create a new API if the ID is not specified doctor         Checks your projects against best standards generate       Run `shep generate --help` for additional information logs [name]    Streams logs from the specified version of a function new [path]     Create a new shep project pull           Pulls a swagger JSON representation of an existing API and writes it to a local file push           Create a new shep project run [pattern]  Run a function in your local environemnt

 Options:
   --version  Show version number                                                                               [boolean]